 The ingredients in regular Coke are shown above.

 Both products contain phosphoric acid and natural flavors which we recommend avoiding.
-The key difference is that Coke is sweetened with high fructose corn syrup, which we consider to be an even less healthy sweetener than aspartame or cane sugar.
+The key difference is that Coke is sweetened with high fructose corn syrup, which we consider to be an even worse option than aspartame or cane sugar.

 High fructose corn syrup has been extensively studied in medical trials, and is one of the processed food ingredients that's most highly associated with obesity.
 A Cleveland Clinic review found that high fructose corn syrup “promotes obesity more than regular sugar.”